 - Cleaning validation of product families or groups of risk.
 The selection of similar products and processes concerned range is considered acceptable.
 A single validation study of the method can be carried out, which considers the relevant criteria, called “Grouping,” the following are the “grouping” criteria.

 - The Physiochemical properties of active ingredients, e.g., %solubility and lipophilicity.

 - Revalidation (control of change to a validated cleaning method is required.

-- in case of equipment, product composition, or cleaning process change.
+- Revalidation shall be carried out In case of equipment, product composition, or cleaning process change.

-- Periodic revalidation at a defined interval, such as yearly or every two years.
+- Periodic revalidation must be carried out as per a given interval, such as yearly or every two years.

 The validation protocol must be ready for cleaning validation before starting the validation activity.
 The following point must be considered for this protocol.